 Now as you may know, puff pastry comes in the freezer section of the grocery store and with two to a packet.
 Since it is just us empty nesters here, I decided to make only 8 using one sheet of pastry.
-Wondering what I’m doing with the other one?
-Stay tuned for a savory recipe soon!
+Wondering what I'm doing with the other one?
+Look at this savory recipe to find out!

 I find using puff pastry is so versatile and have used it in many other recipes (I know you can make your own but why 🙂 !